Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_1_nginx.rst

         3 - mako
         Choose from 1, 2, 3 [1]: 1

 #.
-Create a :term:`virtual environment` which we'll use to install our
+Create a :term:`pyramid:virtual environment` which we'll use to install our
     application.

     .. code-block:: bash